Waterfall Model Methodology: Everything You Need to Know

 While waterfall is one of many types of software development methodologies, the model is particularly suited to projects with one or more of the following characteristics:

-• Clear objectives and deliverables, providing a structured path from start to finish.
+• Clear objectives and deliverables with a structured path from start to finish.

 • Fixed requirements (including deadlines) and minimal anticipated changes.